Crime Awareness and Campus Security

-	Refer to the Personal Security/Safety Awareness PowerPoint for detailed information on reducing your risk and taking steps to prevent crime.
+Refer to the Crime Awareness Basics page for more information about reducing risks and taking steps to prevent crime.

 All employees are responsible for maintaining a harmonious work environment to enhance the institutions' abilities to fulfill missions and goals, to foster an environment that creates mutual respect between individuals, and ensure that all who interact do so in a caring manner.

-- UH System Administrative Procedures - Workplace Non-Violence
+- UH System Administrative Procedures (AP 9.730) - Workplace Non-Violence

 |Campus Security dialing from an on-campus phone||47911|